Skip to main content

 });

-I am utilising the find, findWhere, contains, count and without functions mostly.
-My personal favourite is findWhere which has helped me transform a complicated set of for and if statements into two lines only.
-When a client disconnects, I am removing the socket ID from a sockets array using the following piece of code:
+I’m mostly using find, findWhere, contains, count, and without.
+My personal favourite is findWhere, which collapsed a complicated set of for and if statements into two lines.
+When a client disconnects, I remove the socket ID from a sockets array like this:

 var o = _.findWhere(sockets, { id: socket.id });